moxz/pysubd/README.markdown

 =================================

 * Recursively walks through the directories searching for video files in almost every well known format.
-* Searches OpenSubtitles.org and fetches the best quality subs available.
+* Searches OpenSubtitles.org and Addic7ed.com and fetches the best quality subs available.
 * Downloads subtitles and places them along with the video file itself.

 Requirements